How to deal with noisy neighbours

 4. Enlist the help of your other neighbours.
 If you are the only person in your area complaining about a noisy neighbour, you can easily be perceived as unreasonable or paranoid.
 But if three or four neighbours make a common cause, and are agreed that there is a noise problem that has to be tackled, you will be in a much stronger position.

 5. Record the noise.
-The best way to make your neighbours realise how much their noisy behaviour is invading your space is to confront them with clear evidence in the form of a recording.
+The best way to make your neighbours realise how much their noisy behaviour is invading your space is to present them with clear evidence in the form of a recording.
 They may get the message and, anyway, the recording will stand you in good stead if legal steps have to be taken later on.

 6. Complain to the local council.
 Councils have a statutory duty to investigate noisy behaviour deemed to be a nuisance and, in the case of persistent infringements, can issue abatement orders.
 The most serious cases can result in fines.
 But you should prepare your grounds – keeping detailed notes of dates and times, etc – before contacting the council.
 The government website is a useful source of information.